-Telecom, Datacom and Networking for Non‑Engineers is our famous three-day core training course for non‑engineering professionals, getting you up to speed on virtually all aspects of telecom, datacom and networking, from fundamentals and jargon to the latest technologies.
+Telecom, Datacom and Networking for Non‑Engineers is our famous three-day core training course for non‑engineering professionals, getting you up to speed on virtually all aspects of telecom, data communications and networking, from fundamentals and jargon to the latest technologies.

 This core training - and our superb instructors - consistently receive rave reviews on evaluations.

-Top-ranked instructor, three days in the classroom, 350‑page course book with detailed text notes, preparation for TCO CTA Certification, bonus CTNS Online Courses and CTNS Certification Exam, and
+Top-ranked instructor, three days in the classroom, 350‑page course book with detailed text notes, bonus CTNS Online Courses and CTNS Certification Exam, and

 course completion certificate. $1395.

 Hundreds of people have rated this course "excellent" across the board on evaluations.
 Join us!

 Teracom's courses have been taught to wide acclaim across North America since 1992 and are designed for the professional needing to fill in the gaps, build a solid base of knowledge… and understand how it all fits together.